 Our overall goal is to assess and improve capacities of marine species to deal with the current challenge of a rapidly changing Baltic Sea environment.
 To reach this goal we need to understand the potential of organisms to evolve new adaptations and how management should be framed to support this.

-BAMBI is funded by BONUS, the joint Baltic Sea research and development programme, and by the national funding agencies Swedish research agency Formas, Estonian Research Council ETAg, German Forschungszentrum Jülich Beteiligungsgesellschaft, and the Academy of Finland.
+BAMBI is funded by BONUS and the national funding agencies Swedish research agency Formas, Estonian Research Council ETAg, German Forschungszentrum Jülich Beteiligungsgesellschaft, and the Academy of Finland.